Alex Bregman Player Props: Astros vs. Mets

-The Houston Astros, including Alex Bregman (.283 on-base percentage in past 10 games, 56 points below season-long percentage), take on starter Justin Verlander and the New York Mets at Minute Maid Park, Tuesday at 8:10 PM ET.
+On Wednesday, Alex Bregman (.279 on-base percentage in past 10 games, 58 points below season-long percentage) and the Houston Astros face the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Mets.
+He hit a home run while going 1-for-4 in his most recent game against the Mets.

 Alex Bregman Game Info & Props vs. the Mets